rinta-git/my-interview-prep/README.md

 • What are the Falsy Values in JavaScript?

-false, null, undefined, 0, empty string; ''/``/"".
+false, null, undefined, 0, empty string; ''/``/"", NaN.
 All the values except these are cosidered as truthy.
 A way to check whether a value is falsy or not is to use the Boolean() function.
 ```
 console.log(Boolean(false))